 Your presence, words and actions have great influence on the people and the systems that you interact with every day.
 This is where your capacity to lead lies.
 As a leader, this is your responsibility: to be conscious and aware of how you’re influencing your life and the lives of those around you.
 To know yourself, to know your power and to use it in service of all people.

-Here are a few ways to put this into motion:
+A few ways to put this in motion:

 - Call out/call in the people who are perpetuating values and systems that don’t serve the whole.